blender/blender/doc/python_api/rst/info_best_practice.rst

 ^^^^^^^^^^^^^^^

-Use ``float(string)`` rather than ``eval(string)``, if you know the value will be an int then ``int(string)``, float() will work for an int too but it's faster to read ints with int().
+Use ``float(string)`` rather than ``eval(string)``, if you know the value will be an int then ``int(string)``, float() will work for an int too but it is faster to read ints with int().

 Checking String Start/End
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-If you're checking the start of a string for a keyword, rather than...
+If you are checking the start of a string for a keyword, rather than...

 >>> if line[0:5] == "vert ": ...

-Use...
+use...

 >>> if line.startswith("vert "):